Football Queensland Premier League 3 – South Coast

 The Football Queensland Premier League 3 − South Coast, or the FQPL 3 − South Coast, is a men's football competition contested by clubs on the Gold Coast and surrounding areas close to the Queensland−New South Wales border.
 It is administered by Football Queensland South Coast and it is within the fourth tier of football in Queensland, operated by a system of promotion and relegation.
 The league is contested by 11 clubs each season, the team that finishes at the top of the league is crowned premiers and they qualify for the FQPL 2 play-offs, whilst the bottom three teams are relegated to the Football Queensland Premier League 4 − South Coast.
 The teams that finish in the top four qualify for a finals tournament, where the winners of the bracket are crowned champions.

 The competition was founded in 1975, with the first season held in the same year.
-The competition from 1975−1990 had no title and simply acted as the Gold Coast's senior men's football competition, in 1991 the competition was named The Gold Coast Premier League.
+The competition from 1975 to 1990 had no title and simply acted as the Gold Coast's senior men's football competition, in 1991 the competition was named The Gold Coast Premier League.
 In 2021, Football Queensland announced a new state system adjustment which would see the league renamed to the current name and an opportunity every season for the premiers to compete for a place in the FQPL 2.

-Currently the league consists of 9 teams from Queensland and 2 teams from New South Wales.
+Currently the league consists of 10 teams from Queensland and 2 teams from New South Wales.
 Twelve teams have won the premiership and twelve teams have won the championship.
-The most successful team in the competition is Broadbeach United with 10 premierships and 13 championships.
-Surfers Paradise Apollo are the current premiers and Southport are the current champions.
+The most successful team in the competition is Broadbeach United with 11 premierships and 14 championships.
+Southport are the current premiers and Palm Beach are the current champions.